Home

 Ever.

 It can seem as though it works.
-Which is sadly why it is the way most commonly used as a response when a conflict is not resolved immediately and unconsciously which we all do most of the time.
+Which is sadly why it is the way most commonly used as a response when a conflict has not been resolved immediately and unconsciously - which is what we do most of the time.

 We can suppress a conflict and feel as if we've 'won'.
 But 'winning' in a personal conflict is basically an oxymoron as no-one wins when a conflict is responded to in that way.
 Even the 'winner' doesn't win.